 The brain’s capacity for change plays a crucial role in the recovery process:

-- Strengthening connections between brain regions involved in self-awareness and emotional regulation can support the integration of fragmented identities.
+- Strengthening connections between brain regions involved in self-awareness and emotional regulation can how to overcome self-defeating behaviors the integration of fragmented identities.

 A study published in the Journal of Neuroscience demonstrated the brain’s remarkable ability to reorganize itself, offering hope for individuals seeking to overcome the challenges of living a double life.